MEET THE DANCERS

 Dr. Kevin Campbell is a cardiologist who makes frequent guest appearances on national media outlets such as Fox News, CBS, and CNN.
 Dr. Campbell serves on the advisory board for Healthcare Analytics News and hosts a regular show called “The Clinical Divide,” and he moderates live debates for other productions within the HCA news platform.
 In addition to his medical practice and on-air work, Dr. Campbell has long engaged in philanthropy and charitable work, supporting numerous organizations both locally and throughout the US.
 He is excited to add National Inclusion Project to that list and ballroom dancing to his skill set.

-Carole Guld is a retired realtor after loving 30 years of residential sales.
-For the last 15 years she has been a member of a Sr. Rockette Dance Troupe called The Sassy Classics, group comprised of 13 “older but better” women who love fishnets and sequins!!!
+Carole Guld is a retired realtor after loving 30 years of residential sales, and very excited to be asked to dance to raise money for such a wonderful cause!
+She grew up in a small town in Georgia with her younger brother, who had Down Syndrome.
+At the time, there was nothing offered for children with disabilities in public schools, nor any public programs.
+She wishes there had been a National Inclusion Project when he was growing up!
+For the last 15 years Carole has been a member of a Sr. Rockette Dance Troupe called The Sassy Classics, a group comprised of 13 “older but better” women who love fishnets and sequins!!!
 The joy of Carole's life is her 11 month old great grandson.
-She is very excited to be asked to dance to raise money for such a wonderful cause!

 Donna King is an award-winning journalist and the host of the Triangle’s Morning News on WPTF.
 She grew up in Raleigh and went to N.C.
 State University and Saint Mary’s College.
 After more than a decade of working on Capitol Hill and for international news organizations, she and her husband moved back to Raleigh with their three children.
 She is active in her community and a volunteer at her children’s school.
 She loves to bring the Triangle all the news of the day each morning on am 680 WPTF, and meet the interesting people who call North Carolina home.
 In her free time, she loves to cheer on the Wolfpack, cook, travel and spend time with her family and friends.